 Sound frequencies can be tricky to completely absorb or block.
 With the use of absorbers, you can achieve a better result in rooms both small and large when dealing with low frequencies.
 Since lower frequencies tend to be longer and they carry further, the use of absorbers is a great way to combat this concern.
 Offered in shapes such as rectangle, cube, and male/female sets, these foam pieces are ideal for placement in the corners of rooms to absorb sounds.

-Part of creating the best sound space possible is looking at the area as a whole.
+Part of creating the best sound space possible is by looking at the area as a whole.
 While many people will cover the walls with sound dampening foam, the ceiling is sometimes forgotten.
 This crucial area can be utilized to help improve function with our ceiling tiles.
 Available in both smooth and textured patterns, this type of foam can add extra sound dampening properties to any space.

-Frequently Asked Acoustic Foam Questions
+Frequently Asked Acoustical Foam Questions

 Does foam help soundproof?